rubanp/politics-primer/notes/main-script.md

 significantly different.
 The United Kingdom on the other hand is **_unitary state_** meaning the majority of power rests with the central government.

+## Legislative

-The legislative branch of the government can be unicameral, or containing one house, or bicameral, or containing two houses.
+The legislative branch of the government can be unicameral, containing one house, or bicameral, containing two houses.
 Most governments have a bicameral system to avoid having power concentrated in one group.
-The United Kingdom legislative branch is called the Parliament and has the House of Commons and the House of Lords.
+The United Kingdom legislative branch is called the Parliament of the United Kingdom and consists of the House of Commons and the House of Lords.
 The United States legislative branch is called the Congress and consists of the House of Representatives and the Senate.
+The Indian legislative branch is also called the Parliament, and consists of the Lok Sabha and Rajya Sabha.

-The bicameral systems typically have a 'lower house' (House of Commons, House of Representatives) which consists of members directly elected by the general population, and an 'upper house'(House of Lords, Senate) consisting of members who are appointed in some manner.
+The bicameral systems typically have a 'lower house' (House of Commons, House of Representatives, Lok Sabha) which consists of members directly elected by the general population, and an 'upper house'(House of Lords, Senate, Rajya Sabha) consisting of members who are separately appointed in some manner.

+Members who are elected to the lower house are often part of groups called 'parties', these are groups of people who hold similar political ideologies.
+The leaders of the party are the face of the election campaigns.
+Though their personalities can have a significant influence on the outcome of the election, citizens are voting for the party they feel best matches their own ideologies and the policies they most agree with, which that party say the intend to create.
+Party members don't stand for election nationally, but rather for a specific region, and if their party gets the most votes in that region, they are said to then go on to represent that region in parliament.
+The head of the government is the leader of the party that then has the most representatives in government.
+This party is said to have the majority, while party getting the second highest number of votes is said to have the minority.

 You may come across the terms 'head of state' and 'head of government'.
-These terms exists because historically the head of the state was the king and as countries evolved to incorporate democracy and have elected government, there was also the head of the government.
+These terms exists because historically the head of the state was the king and as countries evolved to incorporate democracy and have elected governments, there was also the head of the government.
 In countries that evolved this way, the head of state role is now largely ceremonial.
+For example, in the United Kingdom the head of government is the Prime Minister, while the head of state is Queen Elizabeth II.
+In countries that didn't evolve this way the leader of the executive often takes the head of state and head of government titles, but may just take the head of state title while the head of government is said to be the leader of the legislature.

+## Executive

-There are two primary ways that the executive branch is set up, the parliamentary system and presidential system.
+You would have likely heard the terms Prime Minister and President, and that some countries have one and not the other.
+This happens because it's based on one of two primary ways that the executive branch is set up, the parliamentary system and presidential system.
+Depending on how things are setup, it changes who is effectively the head of government and has the most power in government.

+In a parliamentary system, the executive branch often derives from the legislative, with the head of the executive branch also being the head of the legislative branch.
+This though infringing on the concept of separation of powers, still works because checks and balances are maintained through other processes, like having a separate head of state or other laws that are in place to limit power.
+The executive also consists of the heads of the different government departments.

-In a parliamentary system, the executive branch often derives from the legislature.
-In the United Kingdom, it is called the Cabinet and is headed by the Prime Minister, who is also the leader of the party that won a majority in the general election, and therefore has the most seats in the lower house, the House of Commons.
+United Kingdom follows a parliamentary system; the head is the Prime Minister, who is the leader of the party that won a majority of votes in the general election.
+The executive is called the Cabinet and the rest of the members are selected by the Prime Minister, and they are called Cabinet Ministers.

-Parliamentary systems often also have a different of 'head of state' as mentioned previously.
-The U.K's head of state is Queen Elizabeth II.
-In a presidential system, there is stricter separation between the executive and the legislature, and the President is the head of the executive.
-The President may be elected in the general election by the citizens as is the case in the United States, with the head of the lower house, the House of Representatives being the elected and called the speaker.
-The President may also be appointed by the elected members of legislature, as is the case in India, with the head of the lower house being the Prime Minister.
+In a presidential system, there is stricter separation between the executive and the legislature.
+The President is the head of the executive, while the Prime Minister (if one exists) is the head of the legislature.

+The United States follows a presidential system; the head is the President, who is the leader of the party who received the majority of votes in the general election.
+The executive is also called the Cabinet and chosen by the President.
+The leaders of the legislature (Congress) meanwhile are elected by their respective houses (House of Representatives and Senate).
+Each house, from their respective parties elect a Majority Leader, Majority Whip, Minority Leader and Minority Whip.
+The main leader of the Congress, elected by members from all parties is the Speaker of the House, who is elected by the House of Representatives.

+India is unique in that although it follows a parliamentary system, with the head of government (of executive and legislature), the Prime Minister, being the person with the most power, there is also a President.
+This is largely a ceremonial role, and it was created to replace the head of state role held by King George VI when India gained independence from the British Empire.
+The executive is called the Union Council of Ministers and is chosen by the Prime Minister

 ---

 ---

 # Voting

+Voting is the way through which everyone in a democracy can participate in the political process.
+It's important to vote even if you feel the party you would like to win, stands little change of winning in your region.
+This is because it shows support for the policies that party is advocating for, and makes it more likely that the winning party will pay attention to them.
+Even if you don't want to vote, because for example you highly disagree with all parties or feel disillusioned with the political process and you feel you aren't truly being heard, you can make this known by 'spoiling the ballot'.
+You do this by submitting a ballot that is ineligible, like the example below.
+These are recorded and counted, they just won't be a vote towards any party.

+Before voting it's important to first understand what your views and what changes you would like to be made in society.
+Hopefully this resource you have just gone through has contributed to that.
+Some more resources include:

+` `
+``

+Secondly you find the party that most fits your views, which is done by reading the parties manifesto

 ---